 Under Marketing Services, IDG shows the following offering.

-This means that IDG produces content that helps promote prospects to buy — at the behest to those entities that pay IDG.
+This means that IDG produces content that helps promote prospects to buy — at the behest of those entities that pay IDG.

-This means that IDG’s content cannot be trusted because they write (at least partially) on the basis of entities that pay them to help get sales.
+This means that IDG’s content cannot be trusted because they write (at least partially) based on entities that pay them to help get sales.